novoalab/m6ABasecaller_per_read_analysis/README.md

 #### step II - Modification encoding with modPhred

-Here we use the tool [ModPhred](https://modphred.readthedocs.io/en/latest) to encode m6A RNA modification and map the reads, you can install it by cloning the [github repo](https://github.com/novoalab/modPhred).
+Here we use the tool [ModPhred](https://modphred.readthedocs.io/en/latest) to encode m6A RNA modification and map the reads, please follow the instructions on how to install modPhred [here](https://modphred.readthedocs.io/en/latest/install.html).

 modPhred will generate fastq and fastm files and align them to the reference with minimap2.
 It will store modification information both in the FASTQ and BAM files, in the QUALITY INFORMATION.